April 8, 2026

 • What their challenges are during that stage of the journey

 You can discover more about employee perspectives using employee satisfaction surveys about each stage.
-Remember that these surveys aim not to pat yourself on the back but simply to understand your employees better.
+The goal here isn't to validate what you're already doing—it's to genuinely understand what your employees are experiencing so you can support them more effectively.
 Once you understand their perspectives, you are better positioned to support their needs in a meaningful way.

 Creating memorable moments